False Claim Participation in EU-US Privacy Shield Framework

 AB 1008 provides that the employer “may, but is not required to, commit the results of this individualized assessment to writing.”

-Once the employer makes a preliminary decision that the applicant’s conviction history is disqualifying, the employer must notify the applicant of this preliminary decision in writing.
-However, the employer is not required to justify or explain to the applicant its reasoning for making the preliminary decision.
+Once the employer makes a preliminary decision that the candidate’s conviction history is disqualifying, the employer must notify the candidate of this preliminary decision in writing.
+However, the employer is not required to justify or explain to the candidate its reasoning for making the preliminary decision.
 But, the employer must:

 - Provide the written notice of the disqualifying conviction or convictions that are the basis for the preliminary decision to rescind the offer;